Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Cluster-Robust Variance Estimator (CRVE)

 where $\ell>0$ is a bandwidth and $K(u)=\tfrac{1}{2}\,\mathbf{1}\{|u|\le1\}$ is the uniform kernel.
 Notably, the form of $\widehat{D}$ is identical to that used under i.i.d. sampling; the difference lies entirely in the dependence structure that governs its asymptotic behavior.

 \citet{kato2012asymptotic} establishes consistency of Powell's estimator under weak dependence.
 Extending this result to two-way clustered arrays is non-trivial for three reasons.
 First, the convergence rate of $\widehat{\beta}(\tau)$, denoted $r_{GH}$, can vary across dependence regimes, and this rate enters $\widehat{D}$ in an essential way.
 Second, $\widehat{D}$ itself may converge at a different regime-dependent rate, say $r_{GH,D}$, and its leading asymptotic component may change with the regime.
 The rates $r_{GH}$ and $r_{GH,D}$ need not coincide.
-If $r_{GH,D}$ is relatively small, the nominal leading term in the expansion of $\widehat{D}$ may be dominated by remainder terms driven by $r_{GH}$.
+If $r_{GH,D}$ is relatively small, the nominal leading term in the expansion of $\widehat{D}$ may be dominated by remainder terms driven by the estimation error of $\widehat{\beta}$ (with a rate of $r_{GH}$).
 Third, dependence arises along both cluster dimensions, so the analysis must disentangle the row- and column-cluster components.